-Highly engineered products, such as radar, guidance, and communication systems for commercial and defense aerospace applications use highly engineered materials when building products.
+Highly engineered products, such as radar, guidance, and communication systems for commercial and defense aerospace applications, use highly engineered materials when building products.
 As a supplier of sophisticated adhesives used in these high-end applications, it is not enough to merely sell products to the downstream manufacturer that is going to use it.
 Providing technical guidance on the proper handling and use of your products is critical to its success in the field.
-Standardization of training, including a consistent approach with clear technical documentation on proper handling techniques, will provide much needed guidance in the adhesives industry.
+Standardization of training, including a consistent approach with clear technical documentation on proper handling techniques, will provide much-needed guidance in the adhesives industry.

 Creating “Win-Win” Scenarios with Customers by Providing Clear Processing Specifications

 Profitability increases when waste decreases.
 An ideal operational state for manufacturers is when every shipped lot is accepted by their customers and processed without incident.
-For this to occur, manufacturers need to have a clear understanding of the precise performance needs for each customer and application.
+For this to occur, manufacturers need to have a clear understanding of the precise performance needs of each customer and application.
 Sophisticated manufacturing environments require intricate planning for each step of the production process.
 Vendors who supply highly engineered materials, such as adhesives, to sophisticated manufacturers understand that providing a high-quality product is not enough — clear user guidelines are critical to maximize performance and minimize failures.

 Henkel Drives Customer Success by Providing Sophisticated Surface Preparation Guidance

-Henkel, a world leader and innovator in adhesive formulation, is leading the adhesive industry with an initiative to provide more sophisticated guidance regarding surface preparation to maximize the performance of adhesives.
+Henkel, a world leader and innovator in adhesive formulation is leading the adhesive industry with an initiative to provide more sophisticated guidance regarding surface preparation to maximize the performance of adhesives.
 Within their Loctite product line, three products now have water contact angles (WCAs) included on their technical data sheets.
 These products, LOCTITE® ABLESTIK® 8175, LOCTITE® ABLESTIK® CF3350, and LOCTITE® ABLESTIK® 5025E, are used in a variety of applications including solder replacement in microelectronic interconnect applications, electrical, thermal and mechanical assembly applications, and bonding “hot” devices onto heatsinks.
-Henkel is a business committed to high quality standards and has implemented rigorous process control to consistently manufacture adhesives that are 100% compliant to internal specifications and that meet the predefined needs of their customers.
+Henkel is a business committed to high-quality standards and has implemented rigorous process control to consistently manufacture adhesives that are 100% compliant with internal specifications and that meet the predefined needs of their customers.
 Henkel also understands that even though their products leave the factory floor in a state that is 100% compliant with customer specifications, the steps that are followed in a customer’s production process have an extraordinarily large impact on whether the adhesive performs as intended during production and in the field.

 Comprehensive Specifications Enhance Product Performance